bherrmann7/notes/README.md

 ### History

-This was originally a Noir project, and I have migrated to pedestal.io
+This was originally a Noir project, now migrated to pedestal.io